hueahnn/sibmi/dailylog.md

 To do:
 - Testing 15 files right now, if successful launch job with 100 files and let it run over the weekend.

 # Jun 28, 2025

 - 1000 worked successfully.
 Running with all ~75,000 however am missing some input seqs:
   - mMGEs_DRR003613_141_31316_r1256~5754148
   - mMGEs_DRR003613_141_31340_r1256~1018561
   - mMGEs_DRR003614_141_36435_r1256~4396190
   - mMGEs_DRR003616_119_25658_r1256~3570481
   - mMGEs_DRR003616_119_25665_r1256~3570484
+  - mMGEs_DRR003622_141_101836_r1256~2120518

+# Jun 30, 2025

+- mMGE missing file problem is because the directory name doesn't match the input names
+- bakta annotations are running --> will take a while to finish running
+  - had to increase memory to 24G bc some of the jobs were failing
+  - instead of submiting one bakta per job, find a way to submit multiple baktas per job so that the queue doesn't get clogged up like today (the higher beings of o2 are pissed off rn ☹️.
+TODO:
+- Run initial screen using abricate and ISEScan to get a preliminary dataset
+  - Fix Snakefile to deal with the scenario in which ISEScan doesn't find any IS and returns no output files (workaround is expanding the directory in rule all)
+- Install OriVFinder and update Snakefile accordingly
+  - asked o2 ppl for help, awaiting response
+- Script for pairwise BLAST and figuring out which IS are pairs/unique
+  - collapse duplicates (take the highest bitscore for seqs with multiple hits at the same location). filter out high e-vals. run pairwise BLAST searches on unique IDs